AverageMarcus/blog/src/drafts/2018-01-01-my-journey-of-devops-discovery.md

  - infrastructure can be stored alongside our application code and can be used by our <abbr title="Continuous Integration">CI</abbr> tools to automate creation of new resources.
  - self-documenting.

-This is where I was at the start of the year.
+This is where I was at the start of last year.
 It's a good place to be as it takes a lot of the stress out of managing servers.
-When you start working with hundreds of microservices though, it can become an new kind of headache.
+When you start working with hundreds of microservices though, it can become a new kind of headache.
 Depending on how you structure your infrastructure you could end up with the same infrastructure code repeated again and again for each of your microservices - each with their own machine instance, their own load balancer and auto scaling group.
 You end up with a LOT of infrastructure to manage and all the financial costs that come with that.

 So where do we go next?